VLCTechHub/publisher-browser-extension/README.md

 Sites supported:
  - Event detail page from www.meetup.com
  - Event detail page from www.eventbrite.es (old style)
+ - Event in front page from valenciarb.org

 Events must have a future date and be held in Valencia region.